AssaultEK/AssaultEK/README.md

 ### das me
-i got nothin but an account that experiments stuff on some repositories\n and i also work on mods
+i got nothin but an account that experiments stuff on some repositories__ and i also work on mods

 <!--